Love our Huts and Tracks

 I decided which hut I want to visit, but it’s not showing up on the registration list.

 If the hut you want to visit is not on the list, it means it has already been taken by someone else.
-To avoid disappointment, we suggest having a plan B in mind before starting the registration process.
+To avoid disappointment, please, check the above lists of the huts still available.
+We also suggest having a plan B in mind before starting the registration process.

 Get in touch